 Nunavut devolution

-The signing of the Nunavut Lands and Resources Devolution Agreement is the conclusion of a longstanding commitment toward the vision of self-determination Nunavummiut.
+The signing of the Nunavut Lands and Resources Devolution Agreement is the conclusion of a longstanding commitment toward the vision of self-determination of Nunavummiut.

 On this page